Ampersandrew/Ampersandrew-s-Exploding-Dice/README.md

 # Deadlands-Classic-Dice-Explosion
-Foundry VTT module for adding 'ex' as a dice modifier to explode dice like Deadlands Classic
+A Foundry VTT module for adding 'ex' as a dice modifier to explode dice like Deadlands Classic.

+This is a fork of a module by RhombusWeasel.

+This module differs for that one as it does not merely keep the highest result, but returns them all.
+Foundry VTT has a k1 mechanism that may be used to keep only the highest result.
+Since the original module only returned the vbalue of one die, it did not matter that its implementation added in an extra die for each explosion.
+When not keeping a single die, adding in these exta dice means each explosion adds twice the number of sides to the result.